Rud156/ReactNativeMonoRepo/README.md

-## This is a mono repo for some React Native components that I made.
+## This is a mono repo for some React Native components that I've worked on.

 > ⚠️ The components are not plug and play.
 But can be used in other projects easily